telerik/winforms-docs/ribbonbar/getting-started/creating-and-using-contextual-tab-groups.md

 This topic demonstrates how __Contextual Tab Groups__ are created and how tabs are associated with them.

-## Creating a Contextual Tab Group and Associating Tabs with it
+## Creating a Contextual Tab Group and Associating Tabs

 1. Add a __RadRibbonForm__ to your project by either changing the base class of an existing form to __RadRibbonForm__, or using the 'Add New Item...' dialog for your project.